jatkin-wasti/bash_notes/README.md

 - Otherflags available:
   - `+r` gives read rights
   - `+w` gives write rights
+- The three values are for the different groups (user, group, and others) e.g. a user can have different permissions to a group
+- User is the person that owns the file
+- A group could be admins, users, wheel etc.
+- Others covers everyone not already included in the user or group
 - Can alias the u (user), g (group), o (other)
+### Root user
+- Super user,
+- Can escalate privileges using the `sudo` command
+- Can also make user `sudo users` list in the system to make other users a super user

 ## Streams and Redirects
 ### Streams